Menendez corruption and bribery trial: What to know

 What is Menendez accused of?

-Menendez, 63, accepted an abundance of campaign donations, gifts and vacations from Salomon Melgen, a Florida ophthalmologist.
-In return, he used his position to lobby on behalf of Melgen’s business interests, according to prosecutors.
+Menendez, 63, accepted an abundance of campaign donations, gifts and vacations from Salomon Melgen, a Florida ophthalmologist, according to prosecutors.
+In return, prosecutors claimed, he used his position to lobby on behalf of Melgen’s business interests.

 Melgen allegedly directed more than $750,000 in campaign contributions to entities that supported Menendez, according to the indictment, which prosecutors said were inducements to get Menendez to use his influence on Melgen’s behalf.
 Prosecutors have also accused Menendez of trying to hide the gifts.